Journey 1: “I am arithmetic”

 @add (7 instructions): Every instruction is justified.
 The overflow-checked addition requires the intrinsic call (1), two extractvalues to split the result and overflow flag (2), a conditional branch (1), a return (1), and a panic path with call + unreachable (2).
 No wasted instructions.
 OPTIMAL.

 @main (14 instructions): Every instruction is justified.
 The function calls @_ori_add (1), performs overflow-checked multiplication (call + 2 extractvalue + branch = 4), overflow-checked subtraction (call + 2 extractvalue + branch = 4), returns (1), and has two panic paths (2 x (call + unreachable) = 4).
-The block merge pass has eliminated the previously-observed redundant br label %bb1 bridge block — the call result now flows directly into the multiply in the same bb0 block.
+The call result flows directly into the multiply in the same bb0 block — no redundant bridge blocks.
 OPTIMAL.

 Let binding elimination: All four let bindings (x, y, sum, result) are correctly eliminated — no alloca/store/load chains.
 Constants 3 and 4 are inlined directly as call arguments.
 The call result feeds directly into the multiply intrinsic.
 This is -O1 quality codegen in a debug build.